-- 1. All ammunition must have the owner's name and kingdom displayed clearly on it. - 2.
-No ammunition may be more than 10% covered in the color yellow. - 3.
-No metal can be used as ammunition construction material. - 4.
-All ammunition has a maximum length of 28 inches (71 cm) from the back of the blunt, to the string acceptor on the nock. - 5.
+1. All ammunition must have the owner's name (not initials) and kingdom displayed clearly on it.

+- 2. No metal can be used as ammunition construction material. - 3.
+All ammunition has a maximum length of 28 inches (71 cm) from the back of the head/blunt, to the string acceptor on the nock. - 4.
 Optionally, ammunition may have fletches as long as they are securely attached and made of a soft material.
-Fletches may not project farther than .5 inch (12.7 mm) from the shaft if they are less than 1.5 inch (38.1 mm) thick. - 6.
-Light Ammunition (for use in light bows or light crossbows) - a.
-Shafts of light ammunition must be solid pultruded fiberglass of between .25 (6.5 mm) and .375 inch (9.5 mm) diameter. - b.
-Fiberglass shall be of a good quality, defined as significant 'bending' pressure as applied by a marshal not causing the shaft to break. - c.
-The shaft must be covered from behind the blunt, to the front of the anti-penetration device (APD), in a sturdy tear-resistant tape, such as strapping, electrical, or duct tape. - d.
+Fletches may not project farther than .5 inch (12.7 mm) from the shaft if they are less than 1.5 inch (38.1 mm) thick. - 5.
+Light Ammunition (for use in light bows or light crossbows only) must consist of a fiberglass shaft, a blunt (either commercially manufactured or UHMW) and an APD (either commercially manufactured or HDPE). - a.
+Fiberglass Ammunition Shafts - i.
+Solid pultruded fiberglass of between .25 (6.5 mm) and .375 inch (9.5 mm) diameter. - ii.
+Fiberglass shall be of a good quality, defined as significant 'bending' pressure as applied by a marshal not causing the shaft to break. - iii.
+The shaft must be covered from behind the blunt, to the front of the anti-penetration device (APD), in a sturdy tear-resistant tape, such as strapping, electrical, or duct tape. - b.
 Anti-Penetration Devices (APDs) - i.
 APDs must be attached no further than .5 inch (12.7 mm) from the end of the arrow or bolt (including nock). - ii.
 APDs must be attached securely via tape, glue, cable ties, etc. The method does not matter as long as it is securely attached and will not come off during normal use.
-This will be tested by Marshals will test this by grabbing and pulling on the APD with moderate force while twisting it slightly.
-If it detaches or moves lengthwise along the shaft, then it is unsafe. - iii.
-The following are the ONLY approved styles of APDs: - 1.
-Siloflex equivalent - a.
-APDs must be of Siloflex equivalent material with a pressure rating between 75 and 200psi.
-The outer diameter must be at least 1.25 inches (31.8 mm) or the inner diameter must be at least 1 inch (25.4 mm). - b.
-There may be no cuts in the back end of the APD. - c.
-The length of the top edge of the APD must be at least 1.25 inches (3.2 cm) if the front is cut square, or .625 (that is, 5/8) inch (16 mm) if the front is cut at a 45 degree angle. - d.
-APD may have a channel routed in the bottom, and/or cuts made in the front edge for helping tape attachment. - e.
-All sharp edges must be eased. - 2.
-Asgard - a.
-Asgard APDs have only the following modifications allowed: Cutting the nock off flush for use on a crossbow, making small holes for helping attachment, and roughing surfaces for gluing. - e.
+This will be tested by Marshals by grabbing and pulling on the APD with moderate force while twisting it slightly.
+If it detaches or moves lengthwise along the shaft, then it fails. - iii.
+APDs must not have major cuts or cracks in them.
+If anything can be inserted into a crack, then the APD fails. - c.
+HDPE APDs - i.
+HDPE Pipe: APD made from materials meeting ASTM D2239 (minimum of 1 inch (25.4mm) inner diameter) or ASTM D2737 (minimum of 1.25 inch (31.8mm) outer diameter) and manufactured of PE3408, PE3710 or PE4710 resin, or equivalent.
+100 PSI up to 160 PSI is approved. - ii.
+The length of the top edge of the APD must be at least 1.25 inches (3.2 cm) if the front is cut square, or .625 (that is, 5/8) inch (16 mm) if the front is cut at a 45 degree angle. - iii.
+APD may have a channel routed in the bottom, and/or cuts made in the front and back edges for helping tape attachment. - iv.
+All sharp edges must be eased. - d.
+Commercially Manufactured APDs

+- i.
+Allowed commercial APSs: Asgard only. - ii.
+All other designs or manufacturing techniques must be approved in writing by the Society Marshal's office prior to use.
+Contact the Deputy Society Marshal for Combat Archery for details for submission and testing of experimental combat archery missiles. iii.
+Commercial APDs may have only the following modifications: Cutting the nock off flush for use on a crossbow, making small holes for helping attachment, and roughing the interior surfaces for gluing. - e.
 Blunts - i.
-All blunts must be securely attached via tape, glue, cable ties, etc. The method does not matter as long as it is securely attached; however at least one piece of strapping, electrical or duct tape must extend over the blunt and be securely attached to the shaft on both sides.
-This will be tested by marshals by grabbing and pulling on the blunt with moderate force while twisting it slightly.
+All blunts must be securely attached via tape, glue, cable ties, etc. The method does not matter as w